Updated: Feb 7, 2022

-I’ve survived in business through 3 major recessions though, so perhaps I can speak a little to the financial implications.
+However, I’ve survived in business through 3 major recessions though, so perhaps I can speak a little to the financial implications.

-Most of us now watch updates daily from governments around the world.
+Currently, most of us now watch updates daily from governments around the world.
 The narrative seems to have shifted away from containment, to the economic impact, which is only just now starting to take hold.

 We’re told of the impact to industries such as tourism and aviation with countless millions of people cancelling trips for business or leisure.
-Tourist destinations, café’s and shopping districts throughout the continent now looks like a scene in a Hollywood disaster movie, deserted and eerily quiet.
+Tourist destinations, café’s and shopping districts throughout the continent now look like a scene in a Hollywood disaster movie, deserted and eerily quiet.

-We hear that equities markets have crashed, and that they’ll probably continue to do so for some time yet.
+We hear that equities markets have crashed and that they’ll probably continue to do so for some time yet.

-We also understand that the price of oil has plummeted, and that OPEC wants to cut production to keep it as artificially high as possible, given airlines are their best customers and have just stopped filling the tank.
+We also understand that the price of oil has plummeted and that OPEC wants to cut production to keep it as artificially high as possible, given airlines are their best customers and have just stopped filling the tank.

-What I’ve not seen in mainstream media about Coronavirus though, is the impact it's already having on other, less visible industries; such as elective, or cosmetic surgery.
+What I’ve not seen in mainstream media about Coronavirus, though, is the impact it's already having on other, less visible industries; such as elective or cosmetic surgery.

-I’ve had a lot of feedback this week from cosmetic surgeons I work with, that they’re seeing an increased number of cancellations or postponements for treatment, often being told that the prospective patient is simply too nervous to be in a clinic right now, or too cautious to spend disposable income they feel they may soon need in a recession.
+I’ve had a lot of feedback this week from cosmetic surgeons I work with, that they’re seeing an increased number of cancellations or postponements for treatment, often being told that the prospective patient is simply too nervous to be in a clinic right now, or too cautious to spend the disposable income they feel they may soon need in a recession.